pachyderm/pachyderm/doc/docs/master/concepts/advanced-concepts/deferred_processing.md

 Notice that you don't need to respecify the trigger when you call `create branch` to change the head.
 If you do want to clear the trigger delete the branch and recreate it.

+There are three conditions on which you can trigger the repointing of a branch.

+- time, using a cron specification (--trigger-cron)
+- size (--trigger-cron)
+- number of commits (--trigger-commits)

+When more than one is specified, a branch repoint will be triggered when any of the conditions is met.
+To guarantee that they all must be met, add --trigger-all.